aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-the value which represents if the workbook uses the 1904 date system.
+Gets the value which represents if the workbook uses the 1904 date system.

 **Returns:**
 boolean